 Cab-Operated Crane: A crane controlled by an operator in a cab located on the bridge or trolley.

-Camber: The slight upward vertical curve given to girders to compensate partially for deflection due to hook load and weight of the crane.
+Camber: The slight upward, vertical curve given to girders to compensate partially for deflection due to hook load and weight of the crane.

-Capacity: The maximum rated load (in tons) which a crane is designed to handle.
+Capacity: The maximum rated load (in tons) which, a crane is designed to handle.

 Clearance: Minimum distance from the extremity of a crane to the nearest obstruction.

-CMAA: Crane manufacturers Association of America, Inc. (formerly EOCI – Electric Overhead Crane Institute).
+CMAA: Crane Manufacturers Association of America, Inc. (formerly EOCI – Electric Overhead Crane Institute).

 Collectors: Contacting devices for collecting current from the runway or bridge conductors.
-The mainline collectors are mounted on the bridge to transmit current from the runway conductors, and the trolley collector are mounted on the trolley to transmit current from the bridge conductors.
+The mainline collectors are mounted on the bridge to transmit current from the runway conductors, and the trolley collector is mounted on the trolley to transmit current from the bridge conductors.

 Contactor, Magnetic: An electro-magnetic device for opening and closing an electric power circuit.

 Controller: A device for regulating in a predetermined way the power delivered to the motor or other equipment.

 Counter-torque: A method of control by which the motor is reversed to develop the power to the opposite direction.